 - Bona fide agencies don’t require you to take their classes or use their photographers.
 They may provide a list of recommended coaches or photographers in your area, but they shouldn’t pressure you to use a specific one or try to sell you something in their agency agreement.

 - Legitimate agents make a commission off the gigs they find for you.
 If they engage in hard-sell techniques for classes, photos, contests, or representation, beware.
 That’s how they’re making their money, not by finding you work.

-When thinking about making “a living” as a model, we’re primarily talking here about how to make financial ends meet.
-You likely won’t be making a livable wage as an model straight out of the gate.
-That’s where the appropriately coined “survival job” comes in.
-Serving tables, doing temp work, walking dogs, tutoring, nannying––it’s unlikely these are your passions in life, but work with flexible schedules and non-set hours is ideal for pursuing your real passion and getting on the go-see line.
+When talking about making “a living” as a model, we’re primarily discussing how to make financial ends meet.
+You probably won’t be making a livable wage as a model straight out of the gate.
+That’s where the appropriately-titled “survival job” comes in.
+Waiting tables, walking dogs, tutoring, nannying—it’s unlikely these are your passions in life, but having a flexible schedule is key to finding time for photoshoots and go-sees.

-When searching for the right survival job for you, you’ve got to consider wages and hours, sure, but also what you’d be a natural at.
+When searching for the right survival job, you’ve got to consider wages and hours, sure, but also where your natural talents lie.
 “What other skills do you have?
-Is there a job (or two or three) you can do that makes you happy (or at least that you can tolerate) while you are pursuing your dream?”
-Newton poses.
+Is there a job (or two or three) you can do that makes you happy (or at least that you can tolerate) while you are pursuing your dream?” asks acting coach and acting coach Matt Newton.
 “To achieve this might mean some creative thinking.”

 Straightening out your finances and finding a survival job that best fits your needs are essential steps in making a living doing this modeling thing.
-And for when you do fall on hard times, there are recently formed organizations like the Model Alliance, which you can read up further on below.
+Unfortunately, models aren’t protected by a performers’ union like actors and dancers—but organizations like the Model Alliance are working to change that.

 Ready to get your catwalk on?
 Check out Backstage’s modeling listings!